Best Way to Remove Car Seat Stains on Fabric by Yourself

 After you begin seeing that the foam is changing colors (because of the stain) remove it with your clear/white cloth.

-This will avoid the liquid to get absorbed too much by the fabrics.
+This will prevent the liquid from being absorbed too much by the fabrics.
 And it will be easier and faster to dry.

 Repeat this process until the cloth comes out clean.